 We typically think yoga is a physical practice that involves various poses and breathing techniques.
 Did you know that the mindful repetition of a word or sound is also a type of yoga?
 Mantra yoga, or the silent repetition of sacred sound vibrations, is one of the most powerful ways to clear your mind, focus your concentration and calm your emotions.
 This type of yoga is a simple yet potent practice that can be easily incorporated in your everyday life.

 Chanting is used as a spiritual tool in virtually every cultural and religious tradition.
 In the yogic tradition, a mantra is a Sanskrit word that has special powers to transform mind, body and spirit.
 A mantra is a word, or a series of words chanted aloud or silently to invoke spiritual qualities.
 ‘Manas’ translates as mind and ‘tra’ means instrument or tool.
 It is commonly translated to mean “an instrument or tool for the mind” or “that which when reflected upon gives liberation.”

 Viewing ads supports YogaBasics.
 Remove ads with a membership.
 Thanks!

-As each mantra invokes a precise power, they can be used for very specific purposes: spiritual development, the healing of diseases, and for the attainment of worldly desires.
-When combined with the user’s intention, mantras can become even more targeted and empowered.
-The mantras are said to increase in power in direct relationship to the number of times repeated.
-A mantra is fully empowered by becoming “seated” in the heart after 125,000 repetitions, achieving what is called Mantra Siddhi.
+As each mantra invokes a precise power, they can be used for very specific purposes: spiritual power, the healing of diseases, and for the attainment of worldly desires.
+When combined with the user’s intention, they can become even more targeted and empowered.
+Mantras are believed to be a link between the devotee and the Divine.